Introduction

 Other Considerations

 - Depending on the WFS server, sometimes single layers can be read when multiple layers cannot.
-Also, make sure you try to read a variety of layers when testing - some layers may have bad data and others might be OK.
-Things to try here are try reading different geometry types, or try to read layers with or without special characters or spaces in the names.
-Occasionally individual features might be bad so you could try reading a few features at a time using Max Features = 100 for example.
+Also, make sure you read a variety of layers when testing - some may have bad data, while others might be OK.
+Things to try here are to read different geometry types and to read layers with or without special characters or spaces in their names.
+Occasionally, individual features might be bad, so you could try reading a few features at a time using Max Features = 100, for example.
 You can also try using 'Prefer POST' instead of the default GET mode.

 - Some Servers require a bounding box for them to return a valid result.
-Sometimes there is a default extent which doesnt really make sense for the data layer selected.
+Sometimes there is a default extent that doesn't really make sense for the selected data layer.
 Using a bounding box can sometimes reset the extents or cause the spatial reference to be updated correctly.
 This can be an issue for WMS as well.

-One common problem can be namespace mismatches between the GetCapabilities, DescribeFeatureType and GetFeature responses.
-Another problem is how multiple layer selections are defined.
-The spec dictates parenthesis notation but a lot of servers still look for comma delimited even though that is not @FS 2.0 compliant.
-You can get around both of these problems by including TYPENAMES on the dataset url.
+One common problem can be namespace mismatches between the GetCapabilities, DescribeFeatureType, and GetFeature responses.
+Another problem is how multiple-layer selections are defined.
+The spec dictates parenthesis notation, but many servers still look for comma-delimited data, even though that is not @FS 2.0-compliant.
+You can address both problems by including TYPENAMES in the dataset URL.

 So you might get an error such as: